 12. How long does it take for Duac to work?

-It takes just two weeks for Duac to work (Langner et al., 2007) Response to the treatment however may vary between individuals.
+It takes just two weeks for Duac to work (Langner et al., 2007) Response to the treatment however may vary between individuals, some patients may need to wait longer than 2 weeks to see any benefit from the treatment.

 13. Duac Once Daily Gel is effective